myyk/sbt-codedeploy/README.md

 ## AWS Region

-By default, the US East 1 region is used as it's the default in the SDK.
+By default, uses the region used by `sbt-cloudformation`.

-To override in `build.sbt` or `Build.scala`:
+To override this behavior in `build.sbt` or `Build.scala`:

     codedeployRegion := com.amazonaws.regions.Regions.US_WEST_2